 The Mediterranean diet has earned a reputation for promoting heart health, as we discuss below.
-Now a Harvard study suggests it can also be good for the brain, especially for people with type 2 diabetes (Diabetes Care, online May 23, 2019).
+A Harvard study suggested it might also be good for the brain, especially for people with type 2 diabetes (Diabetes Care, online May 23, 2019).
 How did researchers measure the Mediterranean diet benefit?
+Could it have been due to the anti-inflammatory effects of a diet rich in vegetables and olive oil, with very little processed foods?

 The Study on Cognitive Effects of the Mediterranean Diet:

-People without diabetes scored higher on memory tests when they followed a more Mediterranean diet.
+People without diabetes scored higher on memory tests when they followed a diet that resembled the Mediterranean pattern more closely.
 The real rewards were to people with type 2 diabetes.
 Those who followed diets that most resembled Mediterranean standards scored better on a range of cognitive function tests.
 Only the Mediterranean diet scores correlated to cognitive outcomes, however.
 In addition, the Mediterranean benefit was apparent only for those who maintained good blood sugar control.

 How Can a Mediterranean Diet Benefit Your Heart Health?